 Have a soft understanding of how many people you would like in the room with you during labor and delivery.
 Understanding that could change at any moment during your journey due to YOUR needs in the process.
 Knowing this is the most important day of YOUR life, create for yourself a place that feels soothing, comforting and totally supportive.

 Not honoring your truth in who you believe to be supportive for your journey in the moment can create frustration.
 This could lead to unpleasant feelings, creating restrictions of birth.

 During this sacred journey, remember to keep an open heart and mind.

 Having a very focused, rigid expectation of this beautiful journey can hinder the flow of what’s needed for a healthy process.

-Having a rigid expectation of which birthing positions you “like” may create a stuck feeling during the precious time of labor and delivery as you and your baby are working together to come into this world!
+Having a rigid expectation of which birthing positions you “like” may create a stuck feeling during the precious time of labor and delivery.

 Have a very open and honest conversation with your doctor on the protocol of physically checking you for your dilation when arriving and during your labor.